project-unisonOS/.github/profile/README.md

 **UnisonOS is an edge-first, human-centered AI platform for personal computing.**

-It treats intelligence as a **local capability**—running on your own hardware, shaped by your objectives, and orchestrated through natural interaction rather than apps, files, or commands.
+It treats intelligence as a **local capability** - running on your own hardware, shaped by your objectives, and orchestrated through natural interaction rather than apps, files, or commands.
 Nothing new to learn.
 No cloud dependency by default.

-UnisonOS is designed to invert the traditional computing model: the system adapts to the person—not the other way around.
+UnisonOS is designed to invert the traditional computing model: the system adapts to the person - not the other way around.

 ---